reilivia/reilivia.github.io/_posts/2022-09-22-assignment-2-documentation.markdown

 To compensate the silentness in the design, I added a web audio API sampler that i learnt in creative coding class.
 This way, if you click on anypart of the screen, it will play a bell sound to accompany the ripple effect.

-Compared to the original code, I added a minus in front of the xpos so the x_ratio will have a negative value.
+Compared to the original code, I added a minus in front of the ypos so the y_ratio will have a negative value.
 This resulted in a deeper pitch sound instead of a higher one.

 In addition to that, instead of usin the mouse x position, i use the yposition.
 This way the audio pitch will be different depending on the `y_pos`.